vishallalge/Java-Spring-Framework-6-Spring-Boot-3-Spring-AI-Telusko/core-java.md

     - you can check this with comparing this two Strings with (==) operator and .equals() method.

     - (==) check its variables content with memory address and .equals() check only content of variable.

+- How mutable string works -
+    - StringBuffer in Java is a mutable, thread-safe class used to modify strings without creating new objects.
+It supports operations like append, insert, delete, and reverse, and is synchronized for use in multi-threaded environments.

+## Static Variables -
+- A static variable in Java is shared among all instances of a class and is stored in memory only once.
+- It belongs to the class, not objects, and is declared using the static keyword.
+It can be accessed directly using the class name.